By Chris Willis, NFL Films

 On Wednesday July 13, 2022, Rozene Supple passed away at her home at Smoke Tree Ranch in Palm Springs, California.
 She was 97 years old.

-Supple was the daughter of George A. Richards the original owner of the Detroit Lions.
+daughter of George A. Richards the original owner of the Detroit Lions.

 While doing research for my biography on Joe F. Carr, the former NFL President (1921-1939) I was fortunate to interview Supple.
 On December 4, 2009 I sat down with her at her home in Palm Springs to talk about her famous father and his purchasing the Portsmouth Spartans and moving the franchise to the Motor City.